GETTING STARTED WITH SOCIAL MEDIA

 - Remember and embody what the Stony Brook FAR BEYOND brand represents: ambitious ideas, imaginative solutions and exceptional leadership.
 In every post you create, promote and distribute to the world, regardless of channel, keep this essence in mind and use it as a filter for both your content and its message.

 - All posts must adhere to the University’s conduct code, our guiding principles of community and key employment notes.
-If you have any questions at all about these policies, contact the Communications and Marketing team for clarification, [phone number to come].
+If you have any questions at all about these policies, contact the Communications and Marketing team for clarification.

 UNDERSTAND THE VALUE OF SOCIAL MEDIA